-If recent events have forced you to work remotely, you’ve probably been using Microsoft Teams more than ever over the last few weeks.
-And while there’s no doubt that Microsoft Teams is one of the most powerful collaboration tools available today, the more you use it, the more cluttered it often becomes.
+There’s no doubt that Microsoft Teams is one of the most powerful collaboration tools available today.
+With all it has to offer, the more you use it, the more cluttered it often becomes.
 As we all know, unnecessary clutter can quickly become frustrating and distracting.
-So, to help reduce your stress level and keep you productive during these challenging times, I want to offer you a few easy tips for staying organized in Microsoft Teams.
+We have some easy tips to help reduce your stress and increase your productivity.
+These tips will help you stay organized when using Microsoft Teams.

 Staying Organized in Microsoft Teams Tip #1: Use Channels to Organize Your Discussions

-Pro tip: this is easiest to do if you haven’t yet created your team or the team is brand-new.
-If you have a team, that’s been around a while and who’s organization has really gotten out of control, consider creating a new one and starting with these best practices from the ground up (or use tip #5 to help you find specific conversations).
+Pro tip: Setting up Microsoft Teams channels is easiest when you haven’t yet created your team, or the team is brand-new.
+If your team’s disorganized, consider creating a new team and beginning with best practices from the start.
+Otherwise, use tip #5 to find relevant conversations.

 Staying Organized in Microsoft Teams Tip #2: Hide Teams You Don’t Use Often to Reduce Clutter and Distraction